 5. Can I telecommute?
 Do you offer any flextime options?

 This can be a red flag.
 Even if you know the company offers this option, don't ask about it in the initial interview.
-"This kind of question can make it sound like you're interested in getting out of the office as much as possible," says hiring manager Darnell Clarke of the Clarke Group, and author of Employmentology.
+"This kind of question can make it sound like you're interested in getting out of the office as much as possible," says Darnell Clarke, hiring manager of the Clarke Group and the author of Employmentology.
 "Asking about it in the first interview is not appropriate."

-Moreover, you risk triggering an alarm for the potential employer that you're not really committed to the job, says Morgan.
+Also, you risk causing your potential employer to think that you're not really committed to the job, says Morgan.
 He or she wants you to be captivated by the opportunity and eager to travel that extra bit and put in the effort necessary to appear in the office every day.
-Team players are often more appealing than lone rangers, no matter how dedicated and disciplined your work ethic is.
+Team players are often more appealing than lone rangers, no matter how dedicated and disciplined your work ethic.

-"The question is not so bad, but wait until you have an offer in hand and do your homework to find out if other employees do it and how it works," she says.
+"The question is not a bad one, but wait until you have an offer in hand and do your homework to find out if other employees do it and how it works," Morgan says.